Summary on tax payment status

 This guidance is for both individual and corporate taxpayers.

-Summary reminds you of overdue payments
+The summary reminds you of overdue payments

-Unpaid taxes may be sent to the enforcement authority
+Unpaid taxes may be sent to the Enforcement Authority

 Check the summary

 Always check the information displayed on your summary.
 If you have submitted a tax return for self-assessed taxes and made payments that are not showing on the summary, please go to MyTax to make sure that you have:

 - Submitted the return for the right tax period.

 - Entered the bank account numbers and reference numbers without errors.

 When receiving the summary, check whether an amount that would otherwise be refunded is used for covering some of your taxes.